vamshi200/iot-kinesis-simulator/README.md

 IoT generates vast amounts of continuous data, making real-time processing essential for use cases like:

-- **Anomaly Detection:** Identifying faults or unusual patterns immediately.
+- Anomaly Detection:Identifying faults or unusual patterns immediately.
-- **Predictive Maintenance:** Proactively servicing equipment before failures occur.
+- Predictive Maintenance:Proactively servicing equipment before failures occur.
-- **Live Monitoring:** Updating dashboards and alerts in real time for operational decisions.
+- Live Monitoring:Updating dashboards and alerts in real time for operational decisions.

 Traditional batch processing methods cannot handle such high-velocity data effectively.
 Using AWS Kinesis and this simulator, developers can create robust streaming pipelines that process data with low latency, ensuring timely and reliable insights.